giffunis/QUIZ-FINAL/README.md

 #### 1. Resume.

-A very simple example of the quiz game with [express-generator](http://expressjs.com/es/starter/generator.html) and [express-partials](https://www.npmjs.com/package/express-partial) but without DDBB.
-At this time, I created a Respuesta class that accept different parameters, and I created a Respuesta class too.
+A very simple example of the quiz game with [express-generator](http://expressjs.com/es/starter/generator.html) and [express-ejs-layouts](https://www.npmjs.com/package/express-ejs-layouts) but without DDBB.
+At this time, I created a Respuesta class that accept different parameters:

+* Number and Strings.
+* RegExp.
+* Function.
+* Array.

 #### 2. Requirements.